Home » Sculpture » Easy Model Magic Food Sculpture Art Project

 Day 3: Paint the Sculpture

-Step 8: Use a watercolor paint palette or tempera paint and a small brush to paint the sculpture.
+Step 8: Use a watercolor or tempera paint palette and a small brush to paint the sculpture.

 hand painting mini food sculpture made from model magic.

-Make sure kids are properly using watercolor paint.
-If they have too much water on their brush it will drip.
+Make sure kids are correctly using watercolor paint.
+If they have too much water on their brush, it will drip.
 However, remind them that watercolor paint is supposed to be see-through or transparent.

 two mini pieces of pizza made from model magic and painted.